 Only 8 percent of mammography units in the United States are digital.
 Digital mammography is a relatively new technology and there are currently a small number of facilities with digital units.
 A recent study of about 50,000 women found that digital mammograms were actually better than film mammograms in picking up cancers in certain groups of women, including women with particularly dense breasts and women younger than 50.
 Researchers aren’t sure why digital is more accurate for these women, but they think it’s because digital photos can be manipulated to get a better view.

-In standard mammography, images are recorded on film using an x-ray cassette.
-The film is viewed by the radiologist using a “light box” and then stored in a jacket in the facility’s archives.
-With digital mammography, the breast image is captured using a special electronic x-ray detector, which converts the image into a digital picture for review on a computer monitor.
-The digital mammogram is then stored on a computer.
+Mammography is the leading defense against breast cancer.
+CCMH offers digital mammograms, a procedure capturing images of the breast image special electronic x-ray detector, which converts the image into a digital picture for review on a computer monitor.
 With digital mammography, the magnification, orientation, brightness, and contrast of the image may be altered after the exam is completed to help the radiologist more clearly see certain areas.

 What are the benefits of Digital Mammograms?

-- Improved contrast between dense and non-dense breast tissue
+- Improved contrast between the dense and non-dense breast tissue

 - Faster image acquisition (less than a minute)